Asking Successful Swing Change Questions - Where do you want to go

 For example, one of my first swing changes involved learning a lag-and-whip style that required difficult movements during the transition.
 My own swing DNA forced me to view the swing as a three-part motion, fundamentally changing my relationship to the golf swing.
 Had I simply followed the instructions, I never would have succeeded.
 Now, looking back, I realize that this system didn’t align with my swing DNA, but because I placed myself at the top of the hierarchy, I was able to truly own and execute it (even though it was much harder than what I perform today…).

-Finding YOUR Solution – The Grid
+Finding YOUR Solution – The Overview

 You need to align where you want to go with what you can do.
 In other words, match your Swing DNA to your intended solution.